-- Administrative Assistant for Field Experiences The designated staff member at USC Upstate who is responsible for handling documents for field experiences and monitoring clearance. - Cooperating Administrator (CA) One who functions as an administrator in a school district and assumes the responsibility for coordinating the presence of teacher candidates in that particular school district. - Cooperating Teacher (CT) One who teaches in a public school and undertakes the additional responsibility of supervising teacher candidates during a semester.
+- Administrative Assistant for the Department of Education The designated staff member at USC Upstate who is responsible for handling documents for field experiences and monitoring clearance. - Cooperating Administrator (CA) One who functions as an administrator in a school district and assumes the responsibility for coordinating the presence of teacher candidates in that particular school district. - Cooperating Teacher (CT) One who teaches in a public school and undertakes the additional responsibility of supervising teacher candidates during a semester.